John Pratt Harp Company

 worked for the Lyon and Healy Harp Company for about 20 years, during which

-non-pedal harp.
-My father also
+practical non-pedal harp.
+My father

-style pedal harp design.
-As harping
+modern style pedal harp design.
+As

 |